elliotaplant/redux-js-restricted-routes/README.md

 }
 ```

 If we head over to the browser we'll see that if we try to go to the `Protected` or `Logout` pages before logging in, we get redirected to the `Login` page!
 And conversely, if we try to go to the `Login` page when we're already logged in, we get redirected to the `Home` page.
+These new routes sit right beside regular, unrestricted `Route`s and behave the same with the addition of our restrictions.
 Sweet.

 ![Restricted Navigation](https://media.giphy.com/media/jInFVdtZ8TJlQ2Mn8y/giphy.gif)

 ## Conclusion

-By making a Higher Order Component that connects our routes to our redux store, we're able to restrict access to parts of our app based on our redux state.
+By making a higher order component factory that connects our routes to our Redux store, we're able to restrict access to parts of our app based directly on our redux state.
 As we just saw, this is super useful for authentication, but it can easily be extended to other restrictions.
-What if you want to make a route restricted if a user hasn't complimented your hair?
-Thats as simple as:
+What if you want to make a route restricted for a users who haven't complimented your hair?
+That's as simple as:

 ```javascript
 const mapStateToComplimentProps = ({user: { hasComplimentedMyHair }}) => ({ restricted: !hasComplimentedMyHair })